 What’s the difference between a business requirements document and functional requirements document?

 A BRD deals with what an organization hopes to achieve through a vendor partnership.
-A functional requirements document (FRD), on the other hand, deals with how they expect to achieve it.
+On the other hand, a functional requirements document (FRD) deals with how they expect to achieve it.

 So, how exactly do you create a BRD that effectively informs your vendor about the outcomes and expectations you have around a project?